Repo Manifest

 Daemons

 Daemons are long-running processes in the background.
-They are automatically launched (after a successful build if build hook is provided).
-The run
+They are automatically launched (after a successful build if build hook is provided), unless disable_on_start: true

 property follows the Run Schema.
 The processes are managed by the workspace and kept running (restarted if failed).
 And they can be further controlled in the web console, or the CLI commands: